Ultimate Orangeburg Real Estate Investing Guide for 2026

 Income Rates

-Median household and per capita income rates let you know if a sufficient number of ideal tenants reside in that location.
-Increasing incomes also show you that rental payments can be raised throughout your ownership of the property.
+Median household and per capita income stats tell you if a sufficient number of desirable tenants live in that market.
+Rising incomes also tell you that rental fees can be hiked over the life of the rental home.

 Number of New Jobs Created